-We currently have three courses scheduled for the first half of 2014, click on the links below, or scroll down for more information.
+We currently have two courses scheduled, click on the links below, or scroll down for more information.

-- Command Line Bioinformatics and High Throughput Sequencing Analysis – TBA
+- Command Line Bioinformatics and High Throughput Sequencing Analysis – November 17th-19th 2014

 See the foot of the page for general information such as pricing and how to book.